dassencio/fibonacci/README.md

 Description
 ===========

-fibonacci.py is a small python script which computes the n-th element of the Fibonacci sequence with arbitrary precision.
+fibonacci is a small python script which computes the n-th element of the Fibonacci sequence with arbitrary precision.